scala/docs.scala-lang/_overviews/tutorials/scala-for-java-programmers.md

 line arguments, an array of strings, as parameter; the body of this method consists of a single call to the predefined method `println` with the friendly greeting as argument.
-The `main` method does not return a value (it is a procedure method).
-Therefore, it is not necessary to declare a return type.
+The `main` method does not return a value.
+Therefore, its return type is declared as `Unit`.

 What is less familiar to Java programmers is the `object` declaration containing the `main` method.
 Such a declaration